 overview

-• I am an Assistant Professor in the Department of Biological Sciences at the University of Toledo and hold an Adjunct Professorship in the Department of Neurology at the University of Michigan.
-I received my doctorate degree in Cell and Molecular Biology from the University of Texas at Austin in 2007.
+• Dr. Wei Niu is an Assistant Professor in the Department of Biological Sciences at the University of Toledo.
+She earned her Ph.D. in Cell and Molecular Biology from the University of Texas at Austin in 2007.
+Dr. Niu completed her postdoctoral training in genomics at Yale University.

 selected publications